Ruthbeth Finerman, Ph.D., Chair

 Anthropological approaches to human identity in cross-cultural contexts.
 Examines how culture and power inform understandings and practices related to difference and stratification, and the forces of identity formation and reproduction cross-culturally with emphasis on ways that race, ethnicity, class, gender, sexuality, religion, nation, and community are constructed, negotiated, and resisted.
 PREREQUISITE: ANTH 1200, or permission of instructor.

-Advanced study of consumption from an anthropological perspective; contemporary consumer culture in the U S and around the world; emphasis on how consumption shapes/reflects individual identities and cultural trends; consumer movements and anti-consumerism; sociocultural and environmental impacts of consumer behavior; design anthropology and the role of ethnography in market.
+Advanced study of shopping and consumption from an anthropological perspective; contemporary consumer culture in the U S and around the world; emphasis on how consumption shapes/reflects individual identities and cultural trends; consumer movements and anti-consumerism; sociocultural and environmental impacts of consumer behavior; the role of ethnography in the market.

 ANTH 4510 - Health/Culture/Environ Justice (3)